 Are Hardwood Floors a Viable Option for Basements and Bathrooms?

 Try as they might, luxury vinyl and designer tile still cannot fully encapsulate the allure of solid hardwood flooring.
-Granted, modern manufacturing methods have enabled life-like grains and rough textures in both vinyl and tile but your best ROI is still going to be with solid hardwood flooring planks.
+Granted, modern manufacturing methods have enabled life-like grains and rough textures in both vinyl and tile but your best flooring ROI is still going to be with solid hardwood flooring.

-The reasons that hardwood flooring is so alluring are aplenty and apt for almost every room in your home.
-There's no hardwood flooring type that is inviting as hardwood is in a kitchen.
-No flooring can match the elegance of hardwood flooring in a dining room.
-Hardwood flooring also provides a coziness and a relaxing vibe when installed in a bedroom or the living room.
-But is hardwood flooring perfect for every room in the house?
+The reasons that hardwood flooring is so alluring is aplenty and apt for almost every room in your home.
+There's no hardwood flooring type that is inviting as real hardwood is in a kitchen.
+No flooring can match the elegance of real hardwood flooring in a dining room.
+Real hardwood flooring also provides coziness and a relaxing vibe when installed in a bedroom or the living room.
+But is real hardwood flooring perfect for every room in the house?

-As inviting and luxurious as it is, solid hardwood does have two major enemies – water and humidity.
-It sure would be nice to have a comforting dark hardwood installed in a bathroom or as a prime addition to a finished basement but unfortunately those are two areas where moisture and humidity are mainstays.
+As inviting and luxurious as it is, solid hardwood flooring does have two major enemies – water and humidity.
+It sure would be nice to have a comforting dark hardwood flooring installed in a bathroom or as a prime addition to a finished basement but unfortunately those are two areas where moisture and humidity are mainstays.

 Installing Real Hardwood Floors in a Basement

 Hardwood Floors in a Bathroom

 Aside from actual water, another very damaging component to solid hardwood flooring planks is humidity.
-When hardwood is exposed to humidity, it has a tendency to absorb it and thus swell.
-Wood will then shrink when its moisture content returns to it's acclimated state.
+When hardwood flooring is exposed to humidity, it has a tendency to absorb it and thus swell.
+Hardwood flooring will then shrink when its moisture content returns to it's acclimated state.
 That's a lot of buckling back and forth, especially in a bathroom where humidity might change 4-5 times a day as a family showers.

 Hardwood Floors in Washrooms